 The treasured Dallas DJ delivered during this uncertain time with hours of hopeful tunes.
 Head to Wrubel’s Spotify account for an afternoon-long playlist to take you from “mope to cope to hope” (in that order); an Oceans of Fun playlist filled with 15 women’s favorite songs to get them through a hard time; and a mix made with brand-new home schoolers in mind (there’s everything from “Claire de Lune” to Daft Punk tracks).

 The Dallas Contemporary

-The fashion-minded Design District museum, which has had to postpone their upcoming Vivienne Westwood and Paolo Roversi exhibits, enlisted Dallas’ DJ Sober to create a “Hang Tight” playlist.
-Lift your spirits with more than two hours of soothing songs, including with Brenda Russell’s “A Little Bit of Love,” Bileo’s “You Can Win,” “It Ain’t Easy” by Hidden Spheres.
+The fashion-minded Design District museum, which has had to postpone its upcoming Vivienne Westwood and Paolo Roversi exhibits, enlisted Dallas’ DJ Sober to create a “Hang Tight” playlist.
+Lift your spirits with more than two hours of soothing songs, including Brenda Russell’s “A Little Bit of Love,” Bileo’s “You Can Win,” and “It Ain’t Easy” by Hidden Spheres.

-If you’ve ever been to Session Pilates, you know how cohesive their classes feel.
-Part of that is the talented instructors and solid local leadership, but music, which Session majorly incorporates into each movement, is absolutely a factor.
+If you’ve ever been to Session Pilates, you know how cohesive the classes feel.
+Part of that is the talented instructors and solid local leadership, but music, which Session incorporates into each movement, is absolutely a factor.

 Now, the Pilates studio is sharing their workout playlists beneath every free Session@Home video posted to their site.

 A good playlist can make or absolutely decimate a workout experience.
-The instructors at Class Studios have always understood this, and graciously blare everything from motivational indie folk and trap pop hits to bass-heavy hip hop over their solid sound system.
+The instructors at Class Studios have always understood this and graciously blare everything from motivational indie folk and trap pop hits to bass-heavy hip hop over its solid sound system.